unicef/publicgoods-toolkit/community.md

 in similar contexts.

-For example, in evaluating an existing open source project, you wouldn’t expect a "rocket ship" project to invest in supporting new contributors, and you'd want to plan any contribution and participation accordingly, with personnel with some level of open source familiarity.
+For example, in evaluating an existing open source project, you wouldn't expect a "rocket ship" project to invest in supporting new contributors, and you'd want to plan any contribution and participation accordingly, with personnel with some level of open source familiarity.
 Simlarly, if you're planning to create your own